dariogarcia/coMedia/README.md

 # coMedia
-storing, indexing and retrieving all sorts of media
+Storing, indexing and retrieving all sorts of media, using LLM embeddings as backbone.